FRAMAX444/Numerical-Algebra-QR-Algorithms/README.md

 The project includes several example scripts demonstrating how to use each of the QR algorithms.
 These examples cover matrices of different sizes and structures, showcasing the strengths and limitations of each method.

 ## Contributing 🤝
 Contributions are welcome!
-Please submit a pull request or open an issue to discuss your ideas or report any bugs.
-Feel free to contact me on my social accounts.
+Feel free to contact me on my social accounts if you find bugs or have improvements in mind.
 You can find them in my bio